 We may have officially said goodbye to low-rise jeans and Ugg boots, but there’s another early ‘00s trend making an epic return: crimped strands.
 That’s right, the iconic style has been spotted everywhere, from the Valentino Fashion Week runways to the red carpet to nearly every blogger's Instagram feed, and now, thanks to the latest crimping tools on the market, the wavy style is insanely easy to achieve.
-Check out five crimped looks that we’re loving right now, along with tips for creating the trendy style.
+Check out five crimped looks that we’re loving right now, along with tips and product picks for creating the trendy style.

 Unless you’ve been living under a rock (or you’ve been avoiding Instagram the past few months), you know that crimped waves are all the rage at the moment.
 The secret to achieving the sleek, uniform look?
 A wave iron.
 Somewhat of a hybrid between a flat iron and a curling iron, a wave iron is extremely user-friendly.
 Simply place a section of hair in between the two barrels, then, starting from the roots, press the barrels together to form a wave and hold for a few seconds.
 Gently move the iron down the hair shaft and repeat the motion, continuing until you reach the last inch of hair.

 The difference between modern waves and the crimped styles of decades past?
 The style looks less “ramen noodle-like” and more “mermaid chic.”
 Unlike traditional crimpers, today’s wave irons feature large rounded barrels rather than tight-knit, rectangular ones.
 The key to creating the on-trend look?
 Start with the iron as close to the root as possible and space out the waves.
 After styling, allow the style to cool for 10-15 minutes, then use a wide-tooth comb, a brush or your fingers to gently break up the uniformed waves.